anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Pledge - Registrar discovery and voucher exchange {#discovery}

-The discovery phase is applied as specified in {{RFC8995}}.
+The discovery phase and voucher exchange is applied as specified in {{RFC8995}}.

 ### Registrar - MASA voucher exchange {#vexchange}

-The voucher exchange is performed as specified in {{RFC8995}}.
+This voucher exchange is performed as specified in {{RFC8995}}.

 ### Pledge - Registrar - RA/CA certificate enrollment {#enroll}

-As stated in {{req-sol}}, the enrollment MUST be performed using an authenticated self-contained object providing not only proof of possession but also proof of identity (source authentication).
+As stated in {{req-sol}}, the enrollment MUST be performed using an authenticated self-contained object providing not only proof-of-possession but also proof-of-identity (source authentication).

 ~~~~